OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/index.md

 The team at [AppHarbor](https://appharbor.com/) created a useful tool to [help test configuration file transformations](https://webconfigtransformationtester.apphb.com/).
 :::

-## Naming Configuration Transform Files {#Configurationfiles-Namingconfigurationtransformfiles}
+## Naming configuration transform files {#Configurationfiles-Namingconfigurationtransformfiles}

 This feature will run your configuration transforms by on looking for transform files named with the following conventions.
 The configuration transformation files can either be named `*.Release.config`, `*.<Environment>.config`, or `*.<Tenant>.config` and will be executed in this order: